Millicent Fawcett: Later years

 In 1919 Fawcett was awarded an honorary doctorate from the University of Birmingham.
 In the 1925 New Year Honours she was appointed Dame Grand Cross of the Order of the British Empire (GBE).

-Millicent Fawcett died in 1929 at her London home in Gower Street, Bloomsbury.
+Fawcett died in 1929 at her London home in Gower Street, Bloomsbury.
 She was cremated at the Golders Green Crematorium although the final resting place of her ashes is unknown.

 In 1932, a memorial to Fawcett, alongside that of her husband, was unveiled in Westminster Abbey with an inscription: "A wise constant and courageous Englishwoman.
 She won citizenship for women."

 Legacy

 Millicent Fawcett Hall was constructed in 1929 in Westminster as a place for women's debates and discussions; presently owned by Westminster School, the hall is used by the drama department as a 150-seat studio theatre.
 Saint Felix School, near Fawcett's birthplace of Aldeburgh, has named one of its boarding houses after her.
 A blue plaque for Fawcett was erected in 1954 by London County Council at her home of 45 years in Bloomsbury.

-The archives of Millicent Fawcett are held at The Women's Library, London School of Economics, which in 2018 renamed one of its campus buildings Fawcett House, after her role in the British suffrage movement and connections to the area.
+The archives of Millicent Fawcett are held at The Women's Library, London School of Economics, which in 2018 renamed one of its campus buildings Fawcett House in honor of her role in the British suffrage movement and her connections to the area.

-In February 2018, Fawcett was announced as winner of a BBC Radio 4 poll for the most influential woman of the past 100 years.
+In February 2018, Fawcett won a BBC Radio 4 poll asking Britons to name the most influential woman of the past 100 years.

 The Millicent Fawcett Mile is an annual one-mile running race for women, inaugurated in 2018 at the Müller Anniversary Games in London.

 Commemoration

 In 2018, 100 years after the passing of the Representation of the People Act, for which Fawcett had successfully campaigned and which granted limited franchise, she became the first woman commemorated with a statue in Parliament Square, by the sculptor Gillian Wearing.
 This followed a campaign led by Caroline Criado Perez, in which over 84,000 online signatures were gathered.

 Fawcett's statue holds a banner quoting from a speech she gave in 1920, after Emily Davison's death during the 1913 Epsom Derby: "Courage calls to courage everywhere".
-At its unveiling Theresa May said, "I would not be standing here today as Prime Minister, no female MPs would have taken their seats in Parliament, none of us would have the rights we now enjoy, were it not for one truly great woman: Dame Millicent Garret [sic] Fawcett."
+At its unveiling Theresa May said, "I would not be standing here today as Prime Minister, no female MPs would have taken their seats in Parliament, none of us would have the rights we now enjoy, were it not for one truly great woman: Dame Millicent Garrett Fawcett."